Large Language Models are In-context Teachers for Knowledge Reasoning: Experiments

+In this section, we evaluate the test performance of \selfexp{}, i.e., when the model's self-explanations are used as in-context exemplars of reasoning for few-shot prompting.
+We conduct experiments with GPT-3.5-turbo on reasoning tasks in both general domains and expert domains.

+\paragraph{Prompting with self-explanations is better than using human-crafted CoTs.}\looseness=-1000 Our results are shown in Table~\ref{tab:main-ret}. \selfexp{} can impressively outperform using CoTs crafted by human professionals by around 2\% in both challenging MedQA and general domain, while reaching similar performance to Human CoT for MedCQA.
+Our approach also outperforms Auto-CoT~\citep{zhang2023automatic} and vanilla zero-shot CoT~\citep{kojima2022large}, both of which cannot effectively surpass Human CoT for knowledge reasoning.
+The superior performance of \selfexp{} may support our encoding specificity hypothesis.
+Overall, considering the difficulty and expense of crafting CoTs by humans, \selfexp{} can thus be very useful in expert domains.
+Example self-explanations and human-crafted CoTs can be found in Appendix~\ref{app:examp}.

+\paragraph{Generation diversity is helpful.} Apart from naive \selfexp{}, we generate five different self-explanations for each in-context exemplar and randomly select one for ICL at test time (see details in Section~\ref{para:multi}).
+As shown in results of ``w/ Multi-Exp'' in Table~\ref{tab:main-ret}, this approach further boosts the performance of \selfexp{} to significantly surpass Human CoT by around 4\% in all datasets.
+To better understand the effects of this component, we experiment with generating different numbers of self-explanations for one exemplar input.
+Results are shown in Figure~\ref{fig:num-to-generate}.
+We find generating different self-explanations for an in-context exemplar can generally improve the test performance, while such improvement experiences diminishing returns with further increased numbers of generations.

-\paragraph{Does the correctness of self-explanation matter?} A natural question raised in SELF-EXPLAIN is what if the self-generated CoTs are wrong since the generation process is not supervised by humans.
-We look into this question by guiding LLMs to generate misleading explanation.
-More specifically, we provide the LLM with wrong answers to generate corresponding self-explanations.
-Those self-explanation for wrong answers are then used for prompting as in-context exemplars.
-The results are shown in Table~\ref{tab2}.
-We find that the performance of prompting with self-explanation is insensitive to its correctness.
-We speculate that what carries more weight is the underlying distribution of self-explanations.
-This may evidence encoding specificity hypothesis that the matched distribution of exemplars at test with that of the context seen during encoding relevant information at pre-training is more important for effective prompting through ICL.
-This result suggests that a labeled dataset is not necessary to elicit CoTs in SELF-EXPLAIN.
+\paragraph{Does the correctness of self-explanations matter?} \looseness=-1000 A natural question raised in \selfexp{} is what if the self-generated explanations are wrong since the generation process is not supervised by humans.
+We look into this question by providing the LLM with random wrong answers to generate misleading explanations of the input question (i.e., we use $(x,y_{\text{wrong}})$ in Equation~\ref{eq:generate_exp}).
+Those self-explanations with wrong answers i.e., $(x,\pi^{\text{self}}_{\text{wrong}},y_{\text{wrong}}$) are then used for prompting as in-context exemplars.
+The results are shown in Table~\ref{tab:right-wrong-effect}.
+We find that the performance of prompting with self-explanation seems insensitive to its correctness.
+This result suggests that a correctly labeled dataset may not be necessary for \selfexp{} prompting.
+Similar results on text classification are observed that label space is more important for ICL than label correctness~\citep{min-etal-2022-rethinking}.
+We similarly speculate that what carries more weight is how self-explanations are phrased, as they should match the context seen during encoding relevant information according to our encoding specificity hypothesis.
+We look deeper into this hypothesis in Section~\ref{sec:ret-teaching}.